PRIS-CV/KFRA/README.md

-# Knowledge-Augmented Fine-Grained Reasoning Agent (KFRA)
+# Knowledge-Augmented Fine-Grained Reasoning Agent

 [CVPR 2026] Code release for "Seeing as Experts Do: A Knowledge-Augmented Agent for Open-Set Fine-Grained Visual Understanding".